• Research confirms that parents matter when talking to their young children about Relationships, Sexuality and Growing Up.

 I am very pleased to see this new research summary and resources for parents being made available.
 It is vital to understand research and emerging trends to ensure that the supports we are providing for parents, children and young people in the area of relationships, sexuality and growing up have a firm foundation in evidence.
 The booklet and video series being launched today will be a great help to parents, children and young people in helping to initiate on-going and meaningful conversations.

-Moira Germaine, Education and Training Manager for the HSE Sexual Health and Crisis Pregnancy Programme, said:
+Moira Germaine, Education and Training Manager for the HSE Sexual Health and Crisis Pregnancy Programme, said

 We are keenly aware that parents are the primary carers and educators of their children and as such have a crucial role to play in supporting their relationship and sexuality development.
 The Research Summary launched today highlights that while parents may face challenges when communicating with their child, most parents want to talk to their children about these subjects and require assistance from trustworthy sources.
 The HSE’s, Making the Big Talk, many small talks, resources have been developed to meet that need.
 They will help parents to provide ongoing and individualised guidance to their children at all stages of development, enabling them to build positive relationships and express their sexuality in a healthy way.